 Can You Eat Out On A Keto Diet?

-Following a low-carb or keto diet doesn't mean you have to give up eating out at your favourite restaurants.
+Following a low-carb or keto diet doesn't mean you have to give up eating out at your favorite restaurants.

 You just need to plan ahead when you want to eat out and stay low-carb.